Best Adjustable Bed For Seniors

 • Heavier sleepers: This adjustable base can support up to 850 pounds, including the mattress.

-• Couples: This base is sold in a split king option, which is ideal for partners with different sleep preferences.
+• Older couples: This base is sold in a split king option, which is ideal for partners with different sleep preferences.

-• People needing pressure relief: The zero gravity and anti-aging postures should be beneficial to those who need a weightless feeling.
+• Seniors needing pressure relief: The zero gravity and anti-aging postures should be beneficial to those who need a weightless feeling.

 Who Should Avoid the Brooklyn Bedding Ascension Luxe Adjustable Power Base